USDAForestService/fs-open-forest-platform/README.md

 ## Known technical Debt

 The file frontend/src/sass/\_focus-fix.scss implements a style fix in the upstream repository: https://github.com/18F/web-design-standards/pull/2112/files Eventually once these changes are released we can remove this file.

-Due to performance issues, Pa11y testing is handled by an unreleased version of pa11y-ci 2.x that uses pa11y 5.
-Once pa11y-ci 2 is released, pa11y-ci dependency should be updated in `/frontend/package.json`.

 The server dependency is JSDOM is currently a fork to pass security vulnerability tests.
 This should be replaced with the original package once the security vulnerability is fixed.